‘Killer robots’ are coming, and U.N. is worried — Harvard Gazette

 The secretary-general has said that by 2026 he would like to see a new treaty.
 A treaty emerging from the UNGA could consider a wider range of topics such as human rights, law, ethics, and not just be limited to humanitarian law.
 We’re very hopeful that this will be a game-shifter in the coming years.

-GAZETTE: What would an international ban on autonomous weapons systems entail, and how probable is it that this will happen soon?
+What would an international ban on autonomous weapons systems entail, and how probable is it that this will happen soon?

-DOCHERTY: We are calling for a treaty that has three parts to it.
+We are calling for a treaty that has three parts to it.
 One is a ban on autonomous weapons systems that lack meaningful human control.
 We are also calling for a ban on autonomous weapons systems that target people because they raise concerns about discrimination and ethical challenges.
 The third prong is that we’re calling for regulations on all other autonomous weapons systems to ensure that they can only be used within a certain geographic or temporal scope.
 We’re optimistic that states will adopt such a treaty in the next few years.